 It was no surprise when The Smithereens were not included in the list of 2018 New Jersey Hall of Fame inductees, announced yesterday.
 They were not nominated, after all.
-But what are there chances of getting in next year?
+But what are their chances of getting in next year?

 There’s no guarantee, of course, that if Smithereens fans by the thousands recommend them, it will make a difference.
 But it couldn’t hurt.